-National Event.
-A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.
+National Event: A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.

 National-Level Athlete: Athletes who compete in sport at the national level, as defined by each National Anti-Doping Organisation, consistent with the International Standard for Testing and Investigations.
-For the purposes of these Rules, National-Level Athlete is any Athlete who is within any of DFSNZ's Testing Pools.
+For the purposes of these Rules, National-Level Athlete is any Athlete who is within any of the categories set out in the Schedule to these Rules.